-Is an effective structure keeping your ministry team from executing at its highest potential?
+Is an ineffective structure keeping your ministry team from executing at its highest potential?

 In Scripture, we see that God intends for us to serve alongside other people who complete the Body.
 A well-rounded leadership team — in roles aligned to the strategy — creates a healthier ministry.